python-can-define-radio/sdr-course/classroom_activities/025-Transmit-and-Receive-Pure-Sine.md

 3. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
 4. Play with the amplitude and frequency sliders.
 After about a second, you'll see the changes reflected on the receiving end.

+# FAQ

+- Q: Why are there two waves (blue and red)?
+  A: This is Complex data, meaning it has a Real part and an Imaginary part.
+We'll discuss more details later, but for now, you can ignore or turn off one of the parts.

 # Exercises

+1. For a frequency of `100,000 Hz`, what is the period of the wave?
+Calculate the period first, then verify visually.
+2. For a frequency of `200,000 Hz`, what is the period of the wave?
+Calculate the period first, then verify visually.
+3. What happens on the receiving end when the transmission power is too high?  _Hint: Look up "Clipping in Signal Procesing"._
+4. At what point do you start to see clipping?
+5. Can clipping happen on the transmitter's side? _Hint: Try setting the transmitter's amplitude to a number such as `1.5`.
+You may need to modify the GUI Range that adjusts amplitude._